algorandfoundation/docs/docs/network-participation/participate-in-consensus/overview.md

 ## Online/Offline Status
 In order for an account to participate in consensus, it must first mark itself online.
 Marking an account online requires the account to have a valid participation key, which has been registered with the network by way of an [online key registration transaction](../../feature-guides/transactions.md#register-account-online), authorized by the participating account.
 Marking an account offline requires an [offline key registration transaction](../../feature-guides/transactions.md#register-account-offline) also authorized by the private key of the participating account.

-# Best Practices and Guidelines for a Healthy Network
+# Guidelines for a Healthy Network

 ## Ensure that Online Accounts are Participating
 If an account registers itself online, it is important that its participation key actually is online. _A participation key is online if there is a single fully-synchronized node on the Algorand network that has that key in its ledger directory._ You should always mark an account offline if it is not actually available to participate, since the network uses the online/offline status of an account to calculate block vote thresholds.
 If you are marked online but you are not actually participating, you would be considered a dishonest user and will negatively impact the voting threshold.
 Furthermore, if your node experiences issues you are not able to solve promptly, it is recommended that you register the account offline as soon as possible.